 Figure 11 represents a complete diagram of the Fender Esquire circuit.
 There is a lot of debate on the values of the resistors and the capacitors in this circuit.
 They have been changed many times over the years.
 Using capacitor values of .047-uf with a resistor value of 3.3-k seems to be a good starting point for many people.
 You can adjust from there.
 Higher value resistors will lead to a brighter tone, while lower value capacitors will lead to a brighter tone.

-We hope that you have enjoyed reading about the Esquire single pickup Telecaster guitar and have learned something new about how three-way switches work.
+We hope that you have enjoyed reading through this guide, and have learned something new about how three-way switches work.
 Leo Fender created something unique with this circuit, and not many other guitars can get three distinct tones from one pickup.
 This circuit also wants you to manipulate the values to improve the tone, which makes it even more fun.

-If you’ve enjoyed this article and learned something new, please share this single pickup telecaster wiring diagram on Facebook and Twitter.
-And be sure to check out our other guitar electronics articles on humbuckersoup.com.
+If you’ve enjoyed this article and have found it helpful, please feel free to share this wiring diagram on Facebook and Twitter.
+For more articles on guitar electronics, visit humbuckersoup.com.